 Inspired by Oranges

-Our design of APAC takes its cue from Anaheim’s unique agricultural history.
+Our design of APAC took its cue from Anaheim’s unique agricultural history.
 Unknown to most, the city was once covered in vineyards, later devastated by disease in the late 19th century.
 The obliteration of the wine industry led to an investment in citriculture, which spurred what’s been dubbed by historians as California’s “second gold rush", and Anaheim's socioeconomic driver quickly became the orange.

 We imagined that if we were to roll up the pavement of the parking lot we would find the spirits of the old citrus groves.
 We studied trees, their trunks, root structures, and even the skin of the oranges, all of which revealed circular elements.
-As such, the site’s program follows suit, organized as a grid to mirror the layout common to an orchard, with each major building adopting a circular shape deriving from an orange tree.
+As such, the site’s program follows suit, organized as a grid to mirror the layout common to an orchard, with each major building adopting a circular shape derived from an orange tree.

 From each of the key buildings, concentric circles extend to the peripheries of the property, defined in paths, paving, and open spaces to create a new landscape.